jlloydgt/twindislo/README.md

 ## Code Examples

 The easiest, fastest example is running "python test.py", which is the same file was paper-scripts/1um-tau10.py.
-This will generate a twin in a 1um grain subjected to a shear stress of 10 MPa, using material properties for magnesium and quarter symmetry in the folder 1um/tau10/.
+This will generate a twin in a 1um grain subjected to a shear stress of 10 MPa using material properties for magnesium and quarter symmetry.
+Output files will be placed in the folder 1um/tau10/.
 The anticipated output to terminal is:

 Step 1 used 836 iterations
 Step 2 used 1599 iterations